thejoshpit/electionBuster/README.md

 *http://www.presidentjosh-franklin4president2014.com

 The tool prints output to the screen, but also writes to a logfile.
 The resulting logfiles are often ~3-5 MB.

+Problems:
+- Middle names and middle inititals cause problems.
+The program cant only take in first names and last names as valid inputs.
+I typically googled the individual with a middle name/initial to see if it is actually used in their marketing material.
+If it is, I tend to concatenate it with the last name.